abrarbinhabib003/abrarbinhabib003/README.md

 - Foundations of **Cybersecurity**

 ### 💡 Future Goals:
-- Master **MERN stack** development
-- Become a **Cybersecurity Analyst** or **Ethical Hacker**
+- Become a **Cybersecurity Analyst**

-Feel free to explore my repositories and reach out for collaborations or discussions on MERN stack, Web Development, or Cybersecurity!
+Feel free to explore my repositories and reach out for collaborations or discussions on  Web Development or Cybersecurity!